Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 )
 ```

-After enabling this function, Amplitude will track the following events:
+After enabling this setting, Amplitude will track the following events:

 * `[Amplitude] Application Installed`, this event fires when a user opens the application for the first time right after installation.
 * `[Amplitude] Application Updated`, this event fires when a user opens the application after updating the application.